Equality and diversity

 When you are engaging with people, you need to reach out and involve those who may not usually be involved or may find it difficult to speak up.
 At the very beginning of your planning process, consider the Equality Act 2010 and Human Rights Act 1998.
 Carry out an equality impact assessment (EQIA) and consider health inequalities to ensure you reach a diverse group of people.

-We have an important role to play in supporting and encouraging people from all sections of society to get involved, as active partners in their own care or through engagement in wider discussions about services.
+We have an important role to play in supporting and encouraging people from all sections of society to get involved as active partners in their own care or through engagement in wider discussions about health and care services.

 Carry out an EQIA

 Nobody should be treated unfairly because of their age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation or any other status.
 These are known as protected characteristics.

 Discrimination is usually unintended and can often remain undetected, until someone highlights a bad experience.
 Undertaking an Equality Impact Assessment can help to identify potential disadvantages and offer an opportunity to take appropriate actions to remove or minimise any adverse impact.

 People who face the biggest barriers to realising their rights should be prioritised when it comes to taking action.